Classical and Quantum Mechanics via Lie algebras

 We motivate everything as far as possible by classical mechanics.
 This forced an approach to quantum mechanics close to Heisenberg's matrix mechanics, rather than the usual approach dominated by Schr\"odinger's wave mechanics.
 Indeed, although both approaches are formally equivalent, only the Heisenberg approach to quantum mechanics has any similarity with classical mechanics; and as we shall see, the similarity is quite close.
 Indeed, the present book emphasizes the closeness of classical and quantum mechanics, and the material is selected in a way to make this closeness as apparent as possible.

 Almost without exception, this book is about precise concepts and exact results in classical mechanics, quantum mechanics, and statistical mechanics.
-The structural properties of mechanics are discussed independent of computational techniques for obtaining quantitatively correct numbers from the assumptions made.
+The structural properties of mechanics are discussed independently of computational techniques for obtaining quantitatively correct numbers from the assumptions made.
 This allows us to focus attention on the simplicity and beauty of theoretical physics, which is often hidden in a jungle of techniques for estimating or calculating quantities of interests.
 The standard approximation machinery for calculating from first principles explicit thermodynamic properties of materials, or explicit cross sections for high energy experiments can be found in many textbooks and is not repeated here.

+Compared with the 2008 version, most of Chapters 2--3 and all of Chapters 14--18 are new; the remaining chapters were slightly improved.

-The book originated as course notes from a course given by the first author in Fall 2007, written up by the second author, and expanded and polished by combined efforts, resulting in a uniform whole that stands for itself.
-Part II is mainly based on earlier work by the first author (\sca{Neumaier} \cite{Neu.ens,Neu.therm}.
+The book originated as course notes from a course given by the first author in fall 2007, written up by the second author, and expanded and polished by combined efforts, resulting in a uniform whole that stands for itself.
+Parts II and IV are mainly based on earlier work by the first author (including \sca{Neumaier} \cite{Neu.ens,Neu.therm}); and large parts of Part I were added later.
 The second author acknowledges support by the Austrian FWF-projects START-project Y-237 and IK 1008-N. Thanks go to Roger Balian, Clemens Elster, Martin Fuchs, Johann Kim, Mihaly Markot, Mike Mowbray, Hermann Schichl, Peter Schodl, and Tapio Schneider, who contributed through their comments on earlier versions of parts of the book.

 The audience of the course consisted mainly of mathematics students shortly before finishing their diploma or doctorate degree and a few postgraduates, mostly with only a limited background knowledge in physics.